PrabhuKiran8790/prabhukirankonda-portfolio/posts/laptop-buying-guide/page.md

 ## Battery - A Pivotal Lifesaver

 **Swift Degradation**: Contemporary batteries degrade more rapidly than other components.<br>
 Battery life profoundly impacts portability and usability.
-If possible, select a model with a hot-swappable battery.
+If possible, select a model with a swappable battery.

 ## Webcam - Visual Connectivity Perfected